rwguerra/outlier_detection_electrical_demand_curve/README.md

 Trabalho de Conclusão de Curso apresentado à Coordenação do Curso de Engenharia Elétrica da Universidade Federal da Paraíba como exigência para a obtenção do título de Bacharel em Engenharia Elétrica.

+This work was done by Ricardo Wagner with supervison of Juan Moises Mauricio Villanueva

 #### ABSTRACT

 The detection of outliers is an important problem that has been researched in several research areas and application domains.
 Many outlier detection techniques have been